stevan/PS-MindMapper/viewer/README.md

 1. **Frontmatter `type: markmap`** - Forces markmap rendering
 2. **Frontmatter `type: markdown`** - Forces markdown rendering
 3. **No frontmatter** - Auto-detects based on structure

+**View toggle:**

+Every document page includes a toggle button to override the default view:
+- In **markmap view**: Click "📝 Markdown View" to see traditional markdown
+- In **markdown view**: Click "🗺️ Markmap View" to see interactive mind map
+- The toggle adds a query parameter: `?view=markdown` or `?view=markmap`
+- This overrides the frontmatter `type:` setting
+- Useful for seeing the same content in different formats

 **Mixed content:**